Does Elon Musk Take A Salary

 In 2018, Tesla's board approved a unique compensation package for Elon Musk that was entirely dependent on the company achieving a series of ambitious operational and financial milestones.
 This package included stock options that would vest in tranches as Tesla hit specific targets, such as market capitalization increases, revenue growth, and profitability metrics.
 Each tranche of options gave Musk the right to purchase Tesla shares at a predetermined price, significantly lower than the market value if the targets were met.

 As Tesla achieved these milestones, Musk began to vest these options.
-Each vesting event allowed him to purchase millions of shares at the predetermined price, which he could then hold or sell for a significant profit.
-It's important to note that exercising these options triggers substantial tax liabilities, as the difference between the purchase price and the market value is considered taxable income.
+Each vesting event allowed him to purchase millions of shares at the predetermined price, which he could then hold or sell for a significant profit. make sure to note that exercising these options triggers substantial tax liabilities, as the difference between the purchase price and the market value is considered taxable income.
 Despite the tax implications, the potential gains from these options have been enormous, contributing significantly to Musk's overall wealth.

 SpaceX’s Equity-Based Compensation